ruzickap/packer-templates/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal
 about: Suggest an idea for this project
-title: 'Proposal: This is a sample title'
+title: "Proposal: This is a sample title"
 labels: proposal
 assignees: ruzickap
 ---

 **Is your feature request related to a problem?
 Please describe**